NemesisPi/picoReflow/Docs/README.md

 WE are
 Working on a
-New App!! for IOS and Android  Pushing email ,text messages, cloud logging to the cloud
+New App!! for IOS and Android  Pushing email ,text messages, cloud logging and so much more!!!
+Up to you if google home or alexa is added left out as a safety feature!
+Adding a simple on/off pid controller

 Much much more coming soon all avaliable via updating